MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 Here are some good practices for terminology management:

 - Stabilize source terms as early as possible.
 Translate those terms as the first thing in the localization process.
-If your product includes some new terms that don’t have translated versions in your target languages, coining those terms early will also help translators to get familiar with the new technology or feature in question.
+If your product includes some new terms that don’t have translated versions in your target languages, coining those terms early also helps translators to get familiar with the new technology or feature in question.
 - A source term, as spelled, can refer to more than one concept.
-You should have separate entries in the terminology management system for these.
+You should have separate entries in the terminology management system for these cases.
 - Different source terms can sometimes be translated into a given language using the same localized term.
 Where possible and relevant, you should avoid this.
 - Notify all stakeholders of terminology changes.
-When term changes do occur, remember to reserve some time for the localization of new and changed terms, as well as the updating of all materials that use the older terms – including their translated versions.
-A termbase tool enables all stakeholders to access the updated terms as soon as they are available.
+When term changes do occur, remember to reserve some time for the localization of new and changed terms and the updating of all materials that use the older terms – including their translated versions.
+A termbase tool enables all stakeholders to access the updated terms as soon as they're available.

 ## Term localization